gulis1/lisTUI/README.md

 # Configuration

-Currently lisTUI only has only three configurable settings:
+Currently lisTUI has only three configurable settings:

 - **DATABASE_PATH**: the path where the sqlite database will be stored.
 - **DOWNLOAD_DIR**: the directory where newly downloaded tracks will be stored.